pippim/pippim.github.io/index.md

 - Initial values are defined for global variables and their names are in all upper-case letters.

-- The "QueryResults.CSV` file is read into a list call `rows`.
+- The `QueryResults.csv` file is read into a list call `rows`.

-- Then the main program loop reads each
+- Then the main program outer loop reads each
 `row` in `rows`.
-Most of the front matter is set at this point.
+Most of the front matter is set at the top of the outer loop point.

 - Next two passes are done on each row as described below.

 ### Pass 1

 Each `row` has Stack Exchange Markdown which is converted into a list call `lines`.